 - certain types of life insurance could help protect your child’s or grandchild’s insurability

-First, life insurance is inexpensive.
-The way life insurance works is that the younger and healthier you are, the less the coverage will cost.
+First, life insurance IS inexpensive.
+The younger and healthier you are, the less the coverage will cost.
 Life insurance premiums are based on life expectancies and risk factors.
 Risk factors would include things that could adversely affect life expectancy, for example, health issues; habits like smoking or sky diving; and family history.

 Second, life insurance’s main purpose is to provide a tax-free death benefit.
-I know it’s not a pleasant thought, so we will not dwell on it too much, but answer this question: Would it be better to have a tax-free benefit or use credit cards or a loan to pay for final expenses?
+It’s not a subject most people want to dwell on, but answer this question: Would it be better to have a tax-free benefit or use credit cards or a loan to pay for final expenses?

-Finally, depending on the product purchased, you could protect your child’s or grandchild’s insurability.
+Finally, depending on the product purchased, a policy purchased early could protect a child’s or grandchild’s insurability later in life.